johannfaouzi/pyts/doc/user_guide.rst

 ------------

-Now that you know how you can transform a time series of real numbers into a sequence of letters, it's time to create bag of words.
+Now that you know how you can transform a time series of real numbers into a sequence of symbols, it's time to create bag of words.
 These algorithms are can be found in the :mod:`pyts.bag_of_words` module.

 The only algorithm is **Bag of Words (BOW)**.
-It applies a sliding window of fixed length along the sequence of letters to create words.
+It applies a sliding window of fixed length along the sequence of symbols to create words.
 It is implemented as :class:`pyts.bag_of_words.BagOfWords`.